It is the beginning of the semester, and one of my students has handed me “The Letter.” What is this?

 - To request proctoring through ARC, please let us know at least a week in advance.
 This allows us to set aside staff time.
-Provide this completed form at least three business days before the exam is given to the rest of your class, and provide the exam itself to us at least one business day before it is scheduled to be administered.
-We will schedule the exact day and time for the exam with the student.
+Provide this completed form at least three business days before the exam is to be given to the student, and provide the exam itself to us at least one business day before it is scheduled to be administered.

 - Final exams are a very busy time for us, due to the large number of students taking exams on limited days and the length of the exams themselves.
 We need additional lead time to locate and reserve appropriate space to administer finals.
 Please let us know by the deadline indicated on the student’s accommodation memo (usually a month before the first day of finals) if you would like us to proctor a final exam for any of your students.

 I have a student in my class who I believe would benefit from support services; however, they are not enrolled in your office.
 What is the best manner to refer this student?

 It is encouraged that the faculty member speak to the student in private to discuss a referral to ARC.
 Registering (affiliating) with ARC is voluntary on the part of the student.